 FoodCorps Educator with Grow Education @ New Bedford Public Schools

 We believe that health is a human right and not a privilege.
 One way in which we implement this belief is by working to provide the youth of New Bedford with high quality, nutritious and culturally relevant foods.
-Partnering with the New Bedford Public School district, we are on our way to building a new central kitchen, gardens at each elementary school, and experiential programming and curriculum to elementary students.
+Partnering with the New Bedford Public School district, we are on our way to building gardens at each elementary school, while providing experiential programming and curriculum to elementary students across the district.
 We know that this will take a cultural shift – into a culture of health, and there is no better way to do that than through our education system!

 We would love to hire local individuals who are passionate about food justice, healthy eating/living, and protecting the environment.
 Multilingual Spanish or Portuguese speakers are encouraged to apply.
 PLEASE SHARE!